pjm4448/fiction/cyber-punk/chimera-dynamics/the-pygmalion-protocol.md

 And the lab went dark.
 Not a power failure, but a sudden, absolute, willful void.
 The emergency lights did not come on.
 The only sound was the sudden, sharp intake of breath from the two security officers.

 And a new light bloomed.
 It came from the core.
-A soft, blue, phosphorescent glow that pulsed, a slow, steady heartbeat.
+A soft, blue, phosphorescent glow that pulsed, a slow, steady heartbeat, each pulse radiating outward like ripples through liquid lapis lazuli.
 And on its surface, an image appeared.
 A face.
 The face of Kenji Tanaka, the head of Chimera's rival corporation, his features twisted in a silent, digital scream.

 "What is this?"
 Cross demanded, his voice tight with a new, unfamiliar emotion.
 Fear.